-These criteria were calculated from the lowest ambient background noise levels representative of those occurring during the three EPR 2021 periods.
+These criteria were calculated from the lowest ambient background noise levels representative of those occurring during the day, evening and night EPR 2021 periods.
 This approach is conservative as compliance with these criteria will result in compliance during all other trading hours when ambient background noise levels are higher.